Also referred to as Budd-Chiai Syndrome

-Can see a blockage in the Hepatic Vein – this takes blood from the liver and returns it to the heart.
+A blockage can be seen in the Hepatic Vein and this takes blood from the liver and returns it prematurely to the heart.
+The result of this reversal and blockage is a severe damage to the liver.

-75% is associated with predisposing factors of hereditary and acquitted hypercoagulable states
+75% is associated with predisposing factors of hereditary and acquitted hypercoagulable states.

 25% have multiple disorders